-After the initial attempts with the paper maker from Rheinbach, Mr D’Agnone found a paper factory in the Eifel region that agreed to use one of their machines to test manufacturing paper that was mostly made of grass.
+After the initial attempts with the paper maker from Rheinbach, Mr D’Agnone found a paper factory in the Eifel region that was prepared to use one of their machines to test manufacturing paper that was mostly made of grass.
 The result satisfied the entrepreneur and spurred him on to further experiments.
-With the foundation Papiertechnische Stiftung in Heidenau, he tested diverse formulas for his grass paper.
-Which fibre is suitable for different types of paper?
-How high can the proportion of grass be?
+With the Papiertechnischen Stiftung foundation based in Heidenau, Saxony, he tested diverse formulas for his grass paper.
+Which fibre is suitable for which type of paper?
+How high can the grass content be?
 How much wood does it still need to contain?
-He got in touch with the University of Bonn and arranged a cooperation with the scientists from the department of renewable raw materials research in the agricultural faculty.
-The German Federal Environmental Foundation (Deutsche Bundesstiftung Umwelt) funded the project.
-Martin Höller, a young researcher from Bonn, focused on the development of grass paper in his degree thesis.
+He got in touch with the University of Bonn and set up a partnership with the scientists from the department of renewable raw materials research in the agricultural department.
+The German Federal Environmental Foundation ( Deutsche Bundesstiftung Umwelt) funded the project.
+Martin Höller, a young researcher from Bonn, wrote his degree thesis on the development of grass paper.

 Hay must first be dried and milled before it can really become paper.
 Afterwards it is processed into pellets – this also makes it easier to transport.
-A company from the Münsterland region has been doing this for Creapaper up to now.
-Next spring, Uwe D’Agnone wants to put his first own system for producing pellets into operation, near Stuttgart on the premises of the paper factory Papierfabrik Scheufelen.
+A company from the Münsterland region in Germany used to handle this step for a while, but now Creapaper has put its own pellet production plant into operation in Düren.
 The hay in pellet form looks similar to animal feed.
 At the paper factory, the pellets are dissolved in water and can then be processed further.
-Mr D’Agnone says that his grass paper can probably be used for 90 per cent or more of all typical paper products today.
+D’Agnone says that his grass paper can probably be used for 90 per cent or more of all typical paper products today.
 Only transparent paper cannot be produced this way.
-The proportion of grass fibres in the cardboard he is currently producing is approximately 50 per cent.
+The share of grass fibres in the cardboard he is currently producing is approximately 50 per cent.
 The rest is recycled paper or fresh fibre from wood.
-"But I assume that 65 per cent grass is doable," he declares.
+“But we’re working on increasing the share of grass,” says D’Agnone.

 KfW Entrepreneurs' Award